Street trading

 When will I hear from you?

-We will contact you within five working days after receiving your application and will normally expect to let you know our decision within 30 days.
+We will contact you within 5 - 10 working days after receiving your application and will let you know our decision following the 28 day objection period.

 Will Tacit Consent apply?

 Yes.
-If you have not heard from us within 30 days you can act as though your application is granted.
-However you are advised to contact us to confirm your consent has been granted.
+If you have not heard from us within 30 days, of receiving your acknowledgement, you can act as though your application is granted.
+However, you are advised to contact us to confirm your consent has been granted.

 Redress